siikum/TweetSentimentAnalysis/README.md

 # TweetSentimentAnalysis
-This is my personal tweet sentiment analysis, a small draft for my fyp from Kaggle where I had downloaded Sentiment140 dataset with 1.6 million tweets
+-This is my personal tweet sentiment analysis, a small draft for my fyp(final year project).
+-I used Google Collab and downloaded Sentiment140 dataset with 1.6 million tweets from 'Kaggle'.